Yucca brevifolia Engelm

 Joshua trees (and most other yuccas) rely on the female pronuba Moth (Tegeticula) for pollination.
 No other animal visiting the blooms transfers the pollen from one flower to another.
 In fact, the female yucca moth has evolved special organs to collect and distribute the pollen onto the surface of the flower.
 She lays her eggs in the flowers' ovaries, and when the larvae hatch, they feed on the yucca seeds.

-Without the moth's pollination, the Joshua Tree could not reproduce, nor could the moth, whose larvae would have no seeds to eat.
-Although an old Joshua Trees can sprout new plants from its roots, only the seeds produced in pollinated flowers can scatter far enough to establish a new stand.
+Without the moth's pollination, the Joshua tree could not reproduce, nor could the moth, whose larvae would have no seeds to eat.
+Although old Joshua trees can sprout new plants from their roots, only the seeds produced in pollinated flowers can scatter far enough to establish a new stand.

 it mimicked the Old Testament prophet Joshua waving them, with upraised arms,

-Joshua Trees, Yucca brevifolia, grow in the Mojave Desert of southwest California, Nevada, Utah and Arizona, at elevations from 2,000 to 6,000 feet.
+Joshua tree, Yucca brevifolia, grow in the Mojave Desert of southwest California, Nevada, Utah and Arizona, at elevations from 2,000 to 6,000 feet.

 The fruit is elliptical and green-brown.
 Six-celled, 2.5 to 4 inches, and somewhat fleshy, it dries and falls soon after maturity in late spring revealing many flat seeds.

 |Rank||Scientific Name and Common Name|